maalg21/visualizeGO/README.md

 ![Clustering based on Edge Betweenness method.](inst/images/cluster_table2.png)

-As is evident, in this particular instance, the utilisation of clustering techniques based on the semantic similarity of GO-terms is significantly more efficacious and substantially reduces the amount of information obtained.
-Consequently, the tutorial will persist in its utilisation of this information in accordance with Wang's method.
+As is evident, in this particular instance, the utilization of clustering techniques based on the semantic similarity of GO-terms is significantly more efficacious and substantially reduces the amount of information obtained.
+Consequently, the tutorial will persist in its utilization of this information in accordance with Wang's method.

 ## Visualize GO-terms relationships